 Sphero Global Challenge

-The Season 4 Theme “Sphero Goes Incognito” provided three thrilling events that allow kids and teens to go deeper with computational thinking, engineering, and programming skills.
+We have three Events to choose from to allow kids and young teens to go deeper with computational thinking, engineering, and programming skills.

 • Problem Solving